valloho/GameOfLife/README.md

    * Click on a random number of cells (but be aware of the rules to create a lot of next generations) to turn them *alive*
    * Now click on the *Play Button* to start the game and watch how the cells change.
 The *Play Button* will change to a *Pause Button*.
 If you would like to see only a single next generation, press the *Forward Button*.
 If you would like to see the previous generation, press the *Back Button*.
    * To pause the game, press the *Pause Button*

+## Classes, Files, Images
+* Classes
+  * GameOfLifeApp          (includes main method)
+  * Cell                   (defines the cell state, color etc.)
+  * SaveLoad               (creates a txt file -> arie.txt to save and load arrays)
+  * ArrayConverter
+  * StartscreenController (to control Scene Settings, linked with fxml file)
+* Files
+   * arie.txt
+   * startscreen.fxml
+   * styles.css (format settings of scenes)
+   * images (import from external sources, used in SceneBuilder)

+Our code includes detailed comments.
+This should make it easier for you to understand all implemented methods, created variables etc.